Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Methodology

-An alternative way is to find the lower bound of Eq.~(\ref{eq:marginal_likelihood}).
-To derive a lower bound of Eq.~(\ref{eq:marginal_likelihood}), we can use an encoder to approximate the true posterior of latent variable $p_{\theta}(\mathbf{z}|\mathbf{x}^{(i)})$.
-We denote the encoder (another NN) as $q_{\phi}(\mathbf{z}|\mathbf{x}^{(i)})$, where $\phi$ is a set of parameters of the encoder NN.
-Then we could derive the lower bound of Eq.~(\ref{eq:marginal_likelihood}) as:
+An alternative is to find the lower bound of Eq.~(\ref{eq:marginal_likelihood}); to do this, we can use an encoder to approximate the true posterior of the latent variable $p_{\theta}(\mathbf{z}|\mathbf{x}^{(i)})$.
+We denote the encoder (another neural network) as $q_{\phi}(\mathbf{z}|\mathbf{x}^{(i)})$, where $\phi$ are parameters of the encoder network.
+Then we can derive the lower bound of Eq.~(\ref{eq:marginal_likelihood}) as \cite{kingma2013auto},